midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-rooms-we-die-in.md

 Abuelita asked us how it was going, wanted to know about her daughter’s room, which had strategically not been described to her.
 Abuelita used to work as a housekeeper, describes frequently the trophies and recognitions she has received for her excellence in the field.
 It seemed imprudent to tell her about the slippery, greasy carpet, the eddies of mouse pellets, the peeling, buckling, mold-fuzzy walls.
 We just nodded, said, “Ay vamos, poco a poco,” and mentioned casually that we hadn’t found the purse.
 Even so, she read the trouble in our evasion and pursed her lips.

 We stayed up too late that night.
-Tía shouted out stories about growing up in Mexico, competing with <em>Ocean’s Twelve</em> playing loudly on TV.
+Tía shouted out stories about growing up in Mexico, competing with <cite>Ocean’s Twelve</cite> playing loudly on TV.
 Although it was clear that we would rather listen to her than the TV, she did not turn the volume down.
 I didn’t turn it down either.
 It was the orchestral score for Tía’s movie, urgent and cool.
 Gesturing grandly with her short arms and small hands, the stories made her chair shake.
 She told us about the complex process of wooing, the unreliability of buses and their drivers, and explosive diarrhea in the workplace.

-<em>You would get off the bus and there would be nothing as far as the eye could see, not house nor person nor dog...
+<i>You would get off the bus and there would be nothing as far as the eye could see, not house nor person nor dog...
 Seven men came to ask for my hand!
 They filled the living room.
 My mother had to come out and yell, “Alright!
 Which one of you is the suitor?”
 And they all pointed to a man in the doorway...
-I was working at a resort that day and I had to take the baby with me...</em>
+I was working at a resort that day and I had to take the baby with me...</i>

 The shuttle to the dialysis place arrived before sunrise.
 I had slept on the floor by the door, and I listened as Tía gathered up her purse and keys.
 She paused, and a moment later I felt the weight of a blanket thrown over me.
 For a moment the blanket was comforting and warm.
 But then I started thinking of the blanket and pillow lying soggily in the empty space by the door in aunt #6’s room.
 Was it so strange to sleep on the floor by the door?
 Wasn’t it something that could just happen?